andrewye16/improve_detroit_ses_analysis/README.md

 ### III.
 Vacant Property and Zillow Home Value Index Datasets

-The declining Detroit economy resulted in a lot of empty property, and this could be an interesting variable to explore.
+The declining Detroit economy resulted in a lot of empty properties, and this could be an interesting variable to explore.
-I added this information aftrer using the Google Geocoding API to recover the reported property's zip codes from 2019 to 2024.
+I added this information aftrer using the Google Geocoding API to recover the reported properties' zip codes from 2019 to 2024.
 See `helper\vacant_helper.ipynb` for more.

 The Zillow Home Value Index is another measurement of the median home value.
 I added the latest reported index (01/2024) into the dataset to provide another perspective.

 ## 2. Methodology

-Before performing any analysis, I normalized the debris category by dividing it by the total population in the zip codes to allow for better comparison.
+Before performing any analysis, I normalized the debris category by dividing it by the total population in the zip codes to allow for better comparability.

 <img alt="Request per Resident By Zip Codes" src="viz/ipr_zip.png"/>

 After visualizing the dataset, I removed 48201 (Midtown) and 48226 (Downtown) from the dataset.
-Since most of the zip codes in the area are located in suburban areas and the environment in these two zip codes is too different, I identified them as outliers for the rest of the neighborhood.
+Since most of the zip codes in the area are located in suburban areas and the urban environment in these two zip codes is too different, I identified them as outliers for the rest of the neighborhood.

 I performed OLS regression on each variable listed earlier.